health is a choice series

 Ever think about why people do what they do?
-We have.
-In fact, we’ve spent hundreds of hours studying this very question and thousands of hours observing and analyzing people’s behavior as it relates to their health.
+I have.
+In fact, I’ve spent hundreds of hours studying this very question and thousands of hours observing and analyzing people’s behavior as it relates to their health.
 In simplest terms, people do what they do based on perception.

 Defined as “a way of regarding, understanding, or interpreting something,” perception is what drives human behavior.
 In simplest terms, perception is the product of our knowledge (whether correct or not) coupled with our beliefs, attitudes, and various psychological factors, all of which derive from our experience.
 So, our behavior is the product of our perception of reality (truth), not of reality (truth) itself.